-Out of the Office and Into the Woods: Lessons from the Field of Wilderness Therapy
+Out of the Office, Into the Woods: Lessons from the Field

-I drove along with the incoming shift of Wilderness Instructors to my group on one dusty road after another, through the picturesque landscape of Capital Reef National Park and Southern Utah.
-I took the opportunity the long drive afforded me to try to learn more about wilderness therapy.
+I drove along with the incoming shift of Wilderness Instructors to my group on one dusty road after another, through the picturesque landscape of Capitol Reef National Park and Southern Utah.
+I took the opportunity the long drive afforded me to try to learn more about Wilderness Therapy.
 “What exactly is it?”
 “Why do we do therapy in the wilderness?”
-Clay, a nature enthusiastic, dread-headed, kind and gentle instructor responded to my questions with the following imagery.
+Clay, a nature enthusiast, dread-headed, kind, and gentle instructor responded to my questions with the following imagery.
 “You see Brad, most people are living two miles off the planet.
 Out here, we are teaching kids to live on the ground.
 That is where you will meet your students.”
 Later another instructor said it this way.
 “Nature has a healing power.
 It is magic and hard to explain, but there is a healing that occurs as these kids live outdoors, in the simple majesty of nature.
 The kids have a powerful spiritual experience, develop a strong sense of gratitude, and some even find God here.”

 The Influencing Theory in Wilderness Therapy